 - Alerting members and others to legislative issues relating to immigration

-- Holding bi-weekly meetings to serve as a clearinghouse for other immigrant committees: JFON, Neighbors Helping Neighbors, Decorah Area Faith Coalition, AMMPARO, Path to Citizenship, Catholic Charities Legal Services
+- Holding bi-weekly meetings as a connection between our group and other immigrant serving committees: JFON, Neighbors Helping Neighbors, Decorah Area Faith Coalition, AMMPARO, Path to Citizenship, Catholic Charities Legal Services

 Interested in joining our Immigration Working Group?